-Entries in grey refer to aviation and world events not specific to women.
+Entries in grey refer to aviation and world events achievements not specific to women.

 Birthdates of female pilots/groundcrew, etc. are not given individual entries, but listed in the first entry for each woman.